ryanstwrt/FRIDGe/docs/index.md

 A fuel assembly can be used to build a multiple types of driver assemblies or smearet assemblies.
 FRIDGe currently contains 24 elements which are most commonly used in the development of fast reactors.
-Along with this, there are 8 base material for us in FRIDGe. here are also examples of both assembly and core files.
+Along with this, there are 8 base material for us in FRIDGe.
+There are also examples of both assembly and core files.

 # Contents
 * [Data](source/Data.md)